GoogleCloudPlatform/community/tutorials/bigquery-from-dbeaver-odbc/index.md

 description: Learn how to use ODBC drivers to access and modify BigQuery data from DBeaver.
 author: julzsam
 tags: BigQuery, DBeaver, ODBC
-date_published: 2020-06-18
+date_published: 2020-07-06
 ---

 [BigQuery](https://cloud.google.com/bigquery/) is a managed, serverless data warehouse for storing and querying massive datasets.
-To access these datasets, you need some kind of a tool that understands the BigQuery API, or you can use an ODBC driver that can work with a wide range of ODBC-compliant tools, as a data access layer.
+To access these datasets, you need some kind of tool that understands the BigQuery API, or you can use an ODBC driver that can work with a wide range of ODBC-compliant tools, as a data access layer.

 Open Database Connectivity (ODBC) is an API that allows external applications to access data in various database management systems.
 The ODBC driver acts as an interface between an external database and an ODBC data source.

-This tutorial shows you how to use the [ODBC Driver for BigQuery](https://www.devart.com/odbc/bigquery/) to connect and access data in BigQuery data warehouse from DBeaver Community, a free database administration tool.
+This tutorial shows you how to use the [ODBC Driver for BigQuery](https://www.devart.com/odbc/bigquery/) to connect and access data in a BigQuery data warehouse using DBeaver Community, a free database administration tool.

 ## Objectives